Culture of Fiji: Demographics

 Of the various faiths, Christianity is the dominant belief system and including all the various denominations of the Christian faith they number in total 449,482.
 Hindus, with their various denominations, number in total 261,097.
 Muslims make up 54,324 of Fiji's population.
 Followers of other belief systems make up 10,166 of Fiji's population.

+Public Holidays

 Sports

 Sports culture is unique as different racial mixes and cultures come together in a common interest.
 Fiji is fanatical about sports, the two most dominant being rugby and soccer.

 Traditional sports

-Sports in older times had a practical place, apart from recreation, helping to train young warriors.
+Sports in older times had a practical place, apart from recreation: helping to train young warriors.
 One such practice would have the older men bring the male children a severely injured captive of war, allowing the boys to practice their archery skills against this living target.
 There were other sports that were practiced in older times which are not practiced now.
 Notable traditional sports used to be played were tiqa, ulutoa, veisaga, and veicolo.